muarshad01/Docker_and_Kubernetes/16_Kubernetes_Production_Deployment.md

 ***

-## 261: Kubernetes Dashboard on Google Cloud
+## 261: `Kubernetes` Dashboard on Google Cloud

 ***

-## 262: Travis Deployment Overview
+## 262: `Travis` Deployment Overview

 * 1. Install Google Cloud SDK CLI
-* 2. Configure the SDK without Googld Cloud auth info
+* 2. Configure the SDK without Googld Cloud `Auth Info`
 * 3. Login to Docker CLI
-* 4. Build the 'test' version of multi-client
+* 4. Build the `Test-version` of multi-client
-* 5. Run tests
+* 5. Run Tests
-* 6. If tests are successful, run a script to deploy newest images
+* 6. If Tests are SUCCESSFUL, run a script to deploy newest images
-* 7. Build all our images, tag each one, push each to docker hub
+* 7. Build all our images, `Tag` each one, PUSH each to docker-hub
-* 8. Apply all configs in the 'k8s' folder
+* 8. Apply all configs in the `k8s` folder
 * 9. Imperatively set latest images on each deployment

 ***

 ## 263: Installing the Google Cloud SDK

-$ touch .travis.yaml
+Create `.travis.yaml`

 ```
-sudo: required 						# Because we're making use of docker
+sudo: required
 services:
     - docker 						# We need docker to be pre-installed to run our images
 before_install: